 Stevens-Johnson syndrome - Oral Mucosal Lesion

 SJS was previously referred to as erythema multiforme major but is now considered a separate entity, having different precipitating factors from erythema multiforme (EM), which is associated with reactivated herpes simplex virus infection.
-Erythema multiforme is no longer considered to be part of SJS/TEN.
-Similarly, the entity of mycoplasma pneumonia-induced rash and mucositis (MIRM) should be distinguished from SJS (see differential diagnosis).
+EM is no longer considered to be part of SJS/TEN.
+Similarly, the entity of reactive infectious mucocutaneous eruption (RIME) should be distinguished from SJS (see Differential Diagnosis section).

 SJS/TEN can affect all ages and races, with a slight preponderance seen in women (1.5:1) and an increasing incidence with age.
 Studies have linked certain HLA haplotypes and genetic p450 polymorphisms to increased risk of SJS/TEN when exposed to specific medications.
-AIDS is associated with 1000-fold increase risk of SJS/TEN.
+AIDS is associated with a thousandfold increased risk of SJS/TEN.

 SJS may run an unpredictable clinical course.
 The onset of disease occurs 1-3 weeks after the ingestion of an antibiotic or within the first 2 months of anticonvulsant treatment.
 It is typically preceded by nonspecific prodromal symptoms followed by characteristic skin and mucosal lesions.